mighty-gerbils/gerbil/doc/reference/misc.md

   elem := element to push to pq
 ```

-Enqueues *elem* in *pq*, the insert position depends on the priority and
+Enqueues *elem* in *pq*.
+The insert position depends on the priority and
 comparison functions specified in `make-pqueue`.
 Similar to `set!`, it's
 unspecified what `pqueue-push!` returns afterwards.